 There is no way around music licensing (unless you write all your own music).
 But there is an easier, faster, and cheaper way to get access to songs that you can use in your videos.

 That’s where royalty free music steps in to save the day.

-The easiest way to think about royalty free music is like stock footage.
+The easiest way to think about royalty free music for videos is like stock footage.
 A company like Soundstripe will partner with a musician and negotiate the rights to a song.
 (In our case, we own 100% of our library.)